nilsmango/project7III/content/tap/manual/_index.md

 ### 3.5 Mixer View
 Shows the mixer section.
 - Use the [Tracks Bar](#3-2-1-tracks-bar) to navigate.
-- Double-tap the volume fader to set the volume to zero.
+- Double-tap the volume fader to set the volume to -inf dB.
 Use sends, panning, mute, and solo at your discretion.
+- 0 dB is indicated by the horizontal line, any volume that crosses 0 dB will turn the volume meter red.
+  - Peak values (2-second hold) are indicated by little horizontal lines in the meter.
 - Below the mixer section, there is a compact Clips View that allows you to interact with clips.
 - Pressing the Side Panel button in the [Footer Bar](#3-2-2-footer-bar) activates the Scene Launch buttons to launch scenes.